-Northern Kentucky Scholar House is a comprehensive self-sufficiency program for single parent families that provides affordable housing, child development services, and case management support as they pursue a degree in higher education.
+Northern Kentucky Scholar House is a comprehensive self-sufficiency program that provides affordable housing, child development services, and case management support for single parents as they pursue a degree in higher education.
 This property consists of 42-two bedroom units and 6-three bedroom apartments and a high-quality child development center on the same campus.

-While single parents enrolled in Northern Kentucky Scholar House and attending school, supports offered in:
+Single parents enrolled in Northern Kentucky Scholar House and attending school are offered support in:

 1. Housing, where Section 8 subsidy will keep housing costs low for 48 apartments.